-- €25mn euros in meal grants for the regions. - Mortgage loan, rent payments and other personal loan deferral for vulnerable collectives. - €300mn euros to guarantee home care for the dependent. - Authorization to city councils to use 2019 budget surplus for social services. - Protection against energy poverty for vulnerable citizens - Guarantee of basic utilities (water, electricity, natural gas) for home consumption
+- €25mn euros in meal grants for the regions. - Mortgage loan, rent payments and other personal loan deferral for vulnerable collectives, prorrogued in line wih EBA guidelines. - €300mn euros to guarantee home care for the dependent. - Authorization to city councils to use 2019 budget surplus for social services. - Protection against energy poverty for vulnerable citizens - Guarantee of basic utilities (water, electricity, natural gas) for home consumption